So this was what it meant to be losing your mind.

 Fine!
 Die as damned human then!

 Her eyes squeezed shut as its powerful jaws parted.

 But nothing happened.

 When she peeked out of one eye she found it staring at something in the distance.

 “Get.
 The.
-Fuck, away from my best friend,” and a single rang through the air.
+Fuck, away from my best friend,” a voice said, followed by a gunshot.